 Making the decision to undergo residential addiction treatment at Castle Craig is the beginning of a life-long journey from admission and detox, to relapse prevention and discharge.
-Our patients leave us in excellent health and carrying a set of therapeutic skills and tools that last a lifetime, including:
+Our patients leave us in excellent health and carrying a set of therapeutic skills and tools that last a lifetime, which include:

 - Impulse control